 She has published numerous articles in leading international academic journals and is author and/or editor of three books for Oxford University Press.
 Her most recent book, Leading Professionals: Power, Politics, and Prima Donnas, was published in October 2017.
 She is lead editor of the Oxford Handbook of Professional Service Firms (2015).
-Her 2007 book, Managing the Modern Law Firm was described by The Times as marking a 'seminal moment in the development of management theory in this sector'; it has just been translated into Chinese, on the tenth anniversary of its publication.
+Her 2007 book, Managing the Modern Law Firm was described by The Times as marking a 'seminal moment in the development of management theory in this sector'; and was translated into Chinese to mark the tenth anniversary of its publication.

 She is Senior Research Fellow at Harvard Law School, and a Member of the Editorial Boards of the Journal of Management Studies, Organization Studies, and the Journal of Professions and Organizations.
 She is also a Member of the ESRC's Peer Review College.

 In 2013 she was honoured by the Financial Times for her research and teaching on professional service firms.
 From 2013 to 2016 she served on the Board of KPMG LLP as an Independent Non-executive, first as a member and then as Chair of the Public Interest Committee.

-She was previously a Reader at the University of Oxford's Saïd Business School and remains a Supernumerary Fellow of St Anne's College, Oxford.
+She was previously Associate Professor at the University of Oxford's Saïd Business School and remains a Supernumerary Fellow of St Anne's College, Oxford.
 Before becoming an academic, Laura worked as an investment banker and strategy consultant.

 She acts as an advisor to many of the world’s leading professional service firms in areas such as accounting, law, investment banking, actuarial and management consulting.
 Through her advisory work she translates her scholarly research into actionable insights into a range of issues that challenge leaders in professional service firms.